hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

 = 3.0.0 =
-* Dropped support of PHP 5.6.
-Minimum required PHP version is 7.0 now.
+* Dropped support for PHP 5.6.
+Minimum required PHP version is now 7.0.
 * Tested with WordPress 6.3.
 * Tested with WooCommerce 7.9.
 * Added hCaptcha config check to the General settings page.